 Our skin sheds cells like mad, but sadly, they don’t just dissipate into the ether.
 Instead, they cling to healthy skin, dulling our complexion, clogging our pores, and highlighting lines and wrinkles.
 The best defense?
 Exfoliation.
 But what is the best face exfoliator for mature skin?

 Regular exfoliation helps prevent dull skin, clogged pores, and even skin discoloration, says Dr. Kally Papantoniou, a board-certified dermatologist and clinical instructor at Mount Sinai in New York City.
-And for women who love anti-aging products, there’s another benefit: Regular exfoliation also allows skincare products to better penetrate the skin and provide superior results, she says.
+And for women who love anti-aging products, there’s another benefit: Regular exfoliation also allows skincare products to penetrate the skin better and provide superior results, she says.

 Unsurprisingly, exfoliation matters even more so for women of a certain age.
 “As we age, it becomes more important to exfoliate in order to combat the effects of dry skin, slow skin turnover, and worsening fine lines and wrinkles,” Dr. Papantoniou says.